-A Creative Full Home Renovation in Brooklyn
+A Creative Full-Home Renovation in Brooklyn

 Focusing on Park Slope, we were outbid on two apartments: one that wasn’t perfect and another with a cute balcony.
 It became clear that we needed to look at apartments below our budget so we could bid higher, but there wasn’t much in that range.

-Finally, I expanded my search to include places with only ONE bathroom, and saw an apartment pop up that fit our budget—the listing said, “Bring your contractor.”
+Finally, I expanded my search to include places with only one bathroom, and saw an apartment pop up that fit our budget—the listing said, “Bring your contractor.”
 It was a big mess, but at least it was big!
 I rushed to an early open house on a Wednesday morning so I could be one of the first to see it.
 As I left, I texted B, “It needs a lot of work, but it just feels like home.”
 She came back with me that Sunday and was equally smitten with the place.
 We had to outbid 11 other offers, but this time, we got it!

-Opting for a full-home renovation in Brooklyn
+Opting for a full-home remodel in Brooklyn

-We loved the sense of history in the home, and wanted to save as many of the original features as possible.
+We loved the sense of history in the home and wanted to save as many of the original features as possible.
 Some molding was salvaged and matched as closely as possible.
 The majority of the tin ceiling was saved along with the exposed brick walls and the Deco-style fireplace in our living room.
-The fireplace a fresh coat of paint.
-Sadly, we weren’t able to save the beautiful french doors, but one now hangs horizontally on the living room wall as a piece of art.
+The fireplace has a fresh coat of paint.
+Sadly, we weren’t able to save the beautiful French doors, but one now hangs horizontally on the living room wall as a piece of art.

 Making the space personal